 Q: When will the results from the exam be ready?

 A: This depends on the number of applicants.
-If the trend from previous years is repeated, the results will be ready approximately one month after the exam.
+If the trend from previous years is repeated, the results will be ready approximately three weeks after the exam.

 Q: What does the tuition fee cover?